-Internal auditing activities are performed by a special department - Internal Auditing Department - which reports directly to the Chairman of the Management Board and the Chairman of the Supervisory Board, and also liaises with the Control Committee, with no direct responsibility for the operational unit.
+Internal auditing activities are performed by a special head office Department - Internal Auditing - which reports directly to the Chairman of the Management Board and the Chairman of the Supervisory Board.
+It also liaises with the Control Committee and has no direct operating responsibilities.